DonJayamanne/pythonVSCode/CONTRIBUTING.md

 [ms-ai-tools-jupyter-insiders.vsix](https://pvsc.blob.core.windows.net/extension-builds/ms-ai-tools-jupyter-insiders.vsix)
 file, please follow the instructions on
 [this page](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix)
 to install the extension.
-Do note that the manual install will not automatically update to newer builds unless you set the `"python.insidersChannel"` setting (it will get replaced with released versions from the Marketplace once they are newer than the version install manually).
+Do note that the manual install will not automatically update to newer builds unless you set the `"jupyter.insidersChannel"` setting (it will get replaced with released versions from the Marketplace once they are newer than the version install manually).